- What is Oil Based Makeup Foundation?

 Using a silicone-based primer with an oil based foundation is usually not recommended because silicone-based primers aren’t advised for dry skin.
 Silicone-based primers tend to be a bit thicker and can act as a protective layer against your skin.
 Because you want the oil from your foundation to hydrate your skin rather than just sit on top of it, a silicone-based primer may create a barrier to prevent this.

-As we see from Healthy Beautiful, silicone-based primers are usually recommended if you have scaring, large pores, or wrinkles that you would like to fill in.
+Silicone-based primers are usually recommended if you have scaring, large pores, or wrinkles that you would like to fill in.

 What is The Best Way to Apply Oil Based Foundation?